Accommodation at Wildlife Camp

 We have four chalets located in the centre of our camp, conveniently close to our reception area, main bar and restaurant.
 These chalets each offer unique views over the Luangwa River.
 Three twin chalets and a family chalet which can accommodate a family of five in two separate bedrooms are available, each with its own private veranda.

-Standing fans, mosquito nets and tea-and-coffee facilities come standard and the new watering hole in front of the restaurant attracts a variety of animals, especially during the hot and dry months.
+Standing fans, mosquito nets, a safe, and tea-and-coffee facilities come standard.
+The Hippo Hide, in front of the reception, attracts a variety of animals to a year-round watering hole.
+Wildlife density is especially high during the hot and dry months.

 Barefoot Tented Camp

-Wildlife Camp’s barefoot en-suite camp is situated in a private corner of the camp with some of the most spectacular views to be found in Zambia!
-It is perfectly set up for groups of up to 10 people, but also for the independent traveller.
-We offer five tents, all located under thatched roofs, each comprising two beds, an open air shower and toilet facilities.
-Each tent also has a small veranda to the front.
-A self-catering kitchen and dining shelter is available at no extra cost.
+Wildlife Camp’s barefoot en-suite camp is in a private corner of the camp with some of the most spectacular views in Zambia!
+It is perfectly set up for groups of up to 14 people, or for the independent traveler.
+We offer seven tents, all under thatched roofs, each has two beds, open air shower / toilet facilities, and a small veranda to the front.
+A self-catering kitchen and separate dining shelter is available at no extra cost.
 This location offers the classic combination of rustic, comfortable and affordable in a real “Out of Africa” tented camp.
-All tents are provided with electricity and hot-water.
+All tents come standard with a standing fan, mosquito nets, a safe, electricity, and hot-water.

-Wildlife Camp is in the fortunate position to have our very own private peninsular of 400 hectares prime river-side property.
-We use this piece of land exclusively for overnight walking safaris to our heavenly Bushcamp.
+Wildlife Camp is in the fortunate position to have our very own private peninsular of 400 hectares, prime river-side property.
+We use this piece of land exclusively for walking safaris and overnights to our heavenly Bushcamp.

 There is just one vehicle-track on this property – our access road to the camp.
 The rest of it is pure nature as it was a hundred years ago.
-Wildlife Camp’s Bushcamp consists of 4 twin dome tents, two bush toilets and a bucket shower – it has no electricity and is basic in many ways but rich in atmosphere and location.
+Wildlife Camp’s Bushcamp consists of 5 twin dome tents, two bush toilets and a bucket shower – it has no electricity, is basic in many ways, and rich in atmosphere and location.
 The view gives a 180 degree panoramic picture of the Luangwa River and all her inhabitants.

-An afternoon walk led by a fully qualified guide and scout will take you out to the Bushcamp, where your cook and two more staff members will already be waiting.
+An afternoon walk led by a fully qualified guide and a scout will take you out to the Bushcamp, where your cook and two more staff members will already be waiting.
 A glorious sunset and a cold beer await and if you pick the right time in the dry season a herd of 500-or-more buffalo might just surprise you when they come down to the Luangwa for water after a hot day.
-As the sun disappears a camp fire appears and the guide and the scout – who will spend the whole night with his firearm by his side to ensure your safety – will tell you many stories; most of them unbelievable but all of them true.
+As the sun disappears, a camp fire appears along with the guide and the scout – who will spend the whole night with his firearm by his side to ensure your safety.
+They will tell you many stories; most of them unbelievable and all of them true.
 After a three-course dinner prepared on the fire and late night coffee it is time to retreat into the tents for the night.
 Do not fall asleep immediately – try and stay awake to soak up the sounds of Africa as you have never heard them before.

-The next morning sunrise and birdsong wakes up the bush and after breakfast it is time to pack up and head back to camp on foot – another three hour walk amongst the giants, and the dwarfs, of Africa.
+The next morning sunrise and birdsong wakes up the bush.
+After breakfast, it is time to pack up and head back to camp on foot – another three hour walk amongst the giants, and the dwarfs, of Africa.
 Or, if you want to stay for another night, why not?
 Prolonging a once-in-a-lifetime experience is always a good idea.

 For Campers, independent travelers or overland companies, the Wildlife Campsite has been a haven for many years.
 It is set away from the main lodge in a prime position on the banks of the Luangwa River.
 The camp is complete with grassy areas, shady trees, thatched shelters and one of the best views in the Luangwa Valley!
 The Warthogs bar and swimming pool is the best place to spend the hot hours of the day.